Save 15% on any 2025 small-group scheduled departure when reserved by April 15th.*

 A block west of the market, find truly one-of-a-kind, handcrafted masks.
 More for display than dress-up, these are unique souvenirs.

-Since 1939, this popular gelateria has made gelato fresh daily without artificial colors or preservatives.
+Since 1939, this popular gelateria has made what many consider the best gelato fresh daily without artificial colors or preservatives.
 A wide selection of flavors include dairy free options.

 A scenic lookout with panoramic views.
 A lovely walk from the city for sunset and nighttime lights.